Successful Language Learning Takes the Right Mindset

 You’re learning along the way, so you need to be confident that you are.
 That word or phrase you think you know the meaning to, use it.
 Don’t be hesitant about it, don’t doubt yourself.
 If you’re wrong, you’ll learn the right way.
 But if you don’t trust yourself, you’ll never be able to see the extent of your abilities.
 Realize that your abilities improve every day.
 Don’t shy away from opportunities to show that off.
 You’ll feel great and be inspired to continue learning

 Learning a new language happens in the brain, so you need to make sure your brain is ready for it.
 By taking the right steps to prepare your mind for the task you’re about to embark on, you’ll be able to learn a second language rapidly.
-But it’s not only about preparing your mind, it’s about having the right strategies in place for success.
+But it’s not only about preparing your mind, but it’s also about having the right strategies in place for success.
 In the second part, we will look at how to make sure you learn the right way to learn a foreign language.